Digital repository of Slovenian research organisations

 ID Lunder, Urška, Klinika Golnik (Author)

-ID Mimič, Alenka, Klinika Golnik (With a unit linked name)
+ID Mimič, Alenka, Klinika Golnik (Associated name)

 ID Simonič, Anja, Klinika Golnik (Author)

-ID Ozbič, Polona (With a unit linked name)
+ID Ozbič, Polona (Associated name)

 ID Simonič, Anja (Research coworker)